-The Berkshire 2-8-4 contains a self-powered smoke unit that outputs a steady stream of smoke through the smoke stack on the roof of the engine.
-The ON/OFF switch located next to the trailing truck must be in the ON position in order for the smoke unit to function.
-See Fig. 3 3 below.
+The Wanderer contains a self-powered smoke unit that outputs a steady stream of smoke through the smoke stack of the engine.
+The ON/OFF switch located next to the leading truck must be in the ON position in order for the smoke unit to function.
+See Fig. 3 below.

-The smoke unit is essentially a small heating element and wick which soaks up and then "cooks" a mineral oil-based fluid that omits a harmless smoke.
+The smoke unit is essentially a small heating element and wick which soaks up and then

+"cooks" a mineral oil-based fluid that omits a harmless smoke.
 The smoke is then forced out of the stack via a small electric fan which runs at a constant speed.
 However, the smoke intensity can be varied by increasing the transformer voltage setting.
 The higher the setting, the more intense the smoke output.